shawnbrown/datatest/docs/how-to/outliers.rst

 #########################

 There are many techniques for detecting outliers and no single approach can work for all cases.
-This page describes a commonly useful approach based on the interquartile/*Tukey fence* method for outlier detection.
+This page describes an often useful approach based on the interquartile/*Tukey fence* method for outlier detection.